• Skip to primary navigation

 This Thai Basil Chicken is super quick and easy to make, but it tastes so great your family will think it's takeout from your favorite Thai place!

-This time between Thanksgiving and Christmas can get a little weird.
-It's a time that we might be busy doing a lot of cooking (or baking) to get ready for the upcoming Holidays, but not focusing much on what we're eating right now.
-It's also often a time of frequent parties, where we often indulge in large amounts of rich food and alcohol.
-We're also busy shopping, wrapping, decorating, etc. With everything that's going on, we could all use a tasty meal that's healthy and also super quick to cook up.
-Enter Spicy Thai Basil Chicken.
+The time between Thanksgiving and Christmas can get a little weird.
+It's a time that we might be busy doing a lot of cooking (or baking) to get ready for the upcoming Holidays but not focusing much on what we're eating right now.

 Spicy Thai Basil Chicken

-No joke, this stir fried chicken dish cooks up in less than 10 minutes.
-It is definitely a weeknight friendly meal - even if you have to take the kids to skating lessons or need to run out to do some shopping.
+It is definitely a weeknight-friendly meal - even if you have to take the kids to skating lessons or need to run out to do some shopping.
 Plus the ingredient list is short, and there is minimal prep work required.

 Spicy Thai Basil Chicken